egel-lang/egel-lang.github.io/SEMANTICS.md

 That's it.
 Note that the result is still a directed acyclic graph.
 That's what enables me to implement Egel's interpreter with native C++ reference counted pointers.

-**Note:** For presentation reasons, the above pictures don't completely correspond to the model coded in C++, where an OO hierarchy of nodes and arrays of pointers to nodes is used.
+**Note:** For brevity the above pictures don't completely correspond to the model coded in C++, where an OO hierarchy of nodes and arrays of pointers to nodes is used.

 ## Invariants